newsdev/ai2html/index.md

   - <span style="font-variant: small-caps">Possible values</span>: Any string
   - <span style="font-variant: small-caps">Default</span>: `[ai file name]`
   - By default ai2html will use the filename of your Illustrator document as the project name but you can specify a `project_name` to overwrite this.
 The project name will be used to name the exported HTML and image files.

-*If you want to edit the script to change the default settings, you may find it helpful to make a copy of this [Google spreadsheet](http://bit.ly/1BP86RH) which makes it easier to view and edit the settings.*

 ##### `ai2html-css`